brayckner/ag-test-project/README.md

 - This can be done by VSCode > Toolbar at the top > Run > Start Debugging.
 5. The application will then start and you should see the "Edit Profile Page" as the home page.
 6. Start by clicking the profile picture.
 - Note: Due to the forward arrows in the textfields not being clickable.
 Please adjust the main.dart file on line 31.
 There are comments in the code that explain the work around.
+This will allow you to see the other UI screens.

 ## My Experience
 This was my first attempt ever at creating a Flutter application.
 While I am not perfect, I did...